Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 badly, slips in the mud, falls, and suddenly it's your turn to practice!
-I'm not much of a fighter, so I can't tell what strengths or weaknesses you'll bring to the ring, but perhaps you're more of a pearl -- growing slowly and evenly and in all directions.
+I'm not much of a fighter, so I can't tell what strengths or weaknesses you'll bring to the ring, but perhaps you're more of a pearl -- irritating, but growing slowly and evenly and in all directions.

 You and Ennish fight.
 There's a lot of luck in a fight, so I can't tell you who wins.
 It'll matter a lot to you at the time, but never after; then